christengarcia/communicating-with-a-remote-data-source/README.md

 The main tasks for this exercise are as follows:

-1. Review the Schedule page.
-2. Create the downloadSchedule function.
+1. Create the downloadSchedule function.
-3. Add error handling to the downloadSchedule function.
+2. Add error handling to the downloadSchedule function.
+3. Send the request to indicate the session that an attendee has selected. the web service response.
-4. Test the Schedule page.
+4. Refactor the downloadSchedule function.
+5. Refactor the saveStar function.